formatc1702/bluetooth-minidisc/chronology.md

   - /SHDN signal from RVCC (power from remote control) on AP302
 - Colored 0.04 mm² LiYv wires for different signals

-## Ideas for v0.3
+## Version 0.3

-- Bluetooth auto-on
+- Bluetooth auto-on via ATtiny13A
-  - Op-Amp circuit?
-  - Microcontroller?
+  (see firmware/ directory)
+- Reinserted torsion spring for clamshell mechanism
-- Remove/Disable write protect detector switch
+- Cut off write protect detector switch plunger
   - Since recording hardware is removed anyway, prevent the software from attempting any recording/TOC editing

+## Ideas for v0.4

 - Bulk capacitor on BT power lines for stability
-- Reinsert torsion spring for clamshell mechanism
 - Plug leftover hole for Line In
 - Increase audio volume?